-STATISTICAL METHODS FOR THE SOCIAL SCIENCES
+STATISTICAL METHODS FOR BEHAVIORAL SCIENCES

-An introduction to the statistical concepts and techniques most frequently used in the Social Sciences-specifically; sociology, psychology, history anthropology, economics/business, political science, geography and education.
-Subject matter includes tabular and graphic presentation of data, measures of central tendency, measures of dispersion, measures of correlation, sampling, confidence intervals and both parametric and non-parametric tests of significance.
+This course is an introduction to the statistical concepts and techniques most frequently used in the Social Sciences: sociology, psychology, history, anthropology, economics/business, political science, geography and education.
+The subject matter includes tabular and graphic presentation of data, measures of central tendency, measures of dispersion, measures of correlation, sampling, confidence intervals and both parametric and non-parametric tests of significance.
 Emphasis is placed upon both the use and interpretation of the preceding.